Skip to main content

 • “The story is not really well fleshed out in my opinion, but great exploration and looping levels make this game great fun.”

-• “Really fun souls-like that focuses solely on combat if you can look past the scuffed stuff in story/dialogue.”
+• “Really fun souls-like game that focuses solely on combat if you can look past the scuffed story and dialogue.”

 • “The story is basically nonexistent, so there’s not much to say there.”